 The Center is co-led by P. Gabrielle Foreman, founding faculty director of the Colored Conventions Project and Paterno Family Liberal Arts Professor in Literature in the College of the Liberal Arts, with appointments in the departments of English, African American Studies, and History; and, Shirley Moody-Turner, Penn State associate professor of English and African American Studies.

-To connect with the Center, please direct all inquiries to Daphney Chancy, the Center's Administrative Support Coordinator, at email@example.com.
+To connect with the Center, please direct all inquiries to Gabby Sutherland, the Center's Administrative Support Assistant, at email@example.com.